 CGD - Whalley Ave.: This sub-district extends from the intersection of Howe Street and Whalley Avenue north along Whalley Avenue to the intersection of Pendleton Street and Whalley Avenue.
 It includes all parcels in the specified corridor that abut Whalley Avenue and those between Whalley Avenue and Goffe Street as shown on the Zoning Map.
-In 2019, Whalley Ave. is a wide boulevard dominated by automobiles and automobile-centric uses.
-It is the intent and vision of this sub-district to create a continuous building wall with diverse uses, and to improve the public realm for pedestrians, bike and transit users through redevelopment and infill.
+In 2019, Whalley Ave. is a wide boulevard dominated by automobiles and automobilecentric uses.
+It is the intent and vision of this sub-district to create a continuous building wall with diverse uses, encourage diverse uses, and to-improve the public realm for pedestrians, bike and transit users through redevelopment and infill, and to add residential to the already-active commercial corridor.

-USES [To be integrated into Section 42.1; Table 3, Use Table, attached.]
+Uses [To be integrated into Section 42.1; Table 3, Use Table, attached.]